 The Guinness Sustainable Energy and Guinness Global Energy strategies lean on over 20 years of energy investing experience.
-They may face greater climate-related risks and opportunities than our other thematic strategies.
+They may face greater climate-related risks and opportunities than our other thematic strategies due to their sector concentration.
 The potential impacts of these risks and upsides from climate-related opportunities are acknowledged and worked into our investment processes.